Consolidated Financial Results for the 1st Quarter of FYE 2025 (IFRS)

 The 8th Company

-Increased due to the increase in daily sales along with higher number of customers and spend per customer resulting from enhancement of product appeal and sales promotion, in addition to the improvement in performance of group companies and impairment losses on stores, and the extraordinary gain on the sale of a domestic company, partially offset by the increase in various costs caused by changes in external environment and execution of digital measures to strengthen business foundations in FamilyMart.
+Increased due to the increase in daily sales resulting from enhancement of product appeal and sales promotion, in addition to expansion of transactions in advertising and media companies, partially offset by the increase in various costs caused by changes in external environment and execution of digital measures to strengthen business foundations in FamilyMart.

 Others, Adjustments & Eliminations